National Lampoon's Vacation poster

 The inciting incident occurs at 11 minutes when The car dealership delivers the hideous, pea-green "Wagon Queen Family Truckster" instead of the sleek sports wagon Clark ordered.
 Clark's perfect vacation plan is already compromised before they even leave, but he refuses to turn back..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This demonstrates the protagonist's commitment to The Griswolds officially depart Chicago, pulling out of their driveway in the Truckster with luggage piled high.
+This indicates the protagonist's commitment to The Griswolds officially depart Chicago, pulling out of their driveway in the Truckster with luggage piled high.
 Clark makes the active choice to commit fully to his vision despite all warnings and setbacks.
 No turning back now—they're on the road to Walley World., moving from reaction to action.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, The Griswolds finally arrive at Walley World only to find it closed for repairs.
 A mechanical moose delivers the devastating news.
 Clark's entire dream—the reason for all the suffering—is dead.
-His fantasy of family bonding at the park dies with it., illustrates the protagonist at their lowest point.
+His fantasy of family bonding at the park dies with it., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 Clark has the realization that they've come too far to give up.
 He takes the security guard hostage with his BB gun and forces Walley World to open just for his family.
 He synthesizes his original goal (family fun) with his newfound aggression, taking direct action for the first time., demonstrating the transformation achieved throughout the journey.